jhwinter/design-patterns-java/design-patterns/docs/behavioral_patterns.md

 In GUI applications, multiple UI components may need to interact.
 For example, when a dropdown changes, it may trigger updates to text fields, buttons, etc. A mediator can handle this interaction logic instead of having the components know about each other directly.
 3. **Workflow Systems**:
 In a business process management system, a mediator can coordinate various activities across multiple systems or departments.

+### Quiz

+* The Mediator Pattern reduces dependencies between objects by centralizing communication, preventing direct communication between them.
+* The Mediator pattern decouples objects by having them communicate only through the mediator, promoting loose coupling in complex systems.
+* In the Mediator pattern, objects do not communicate directly but through a mediator, which handles and coordinates the interactions between them.
+* The Observer pattern is used for one-to-many communication (a subject notifying observers), while the Mediator pattern coordinates many-to-many communication between objects.
+* In a chat application, the Mediator facilitates communication between users by managing message delivery, allowing users to communicate without knowing each other's details.